 Inner wisdom is getting to know your body and what works specifically for you, with the understanding that you're an individual.
 Developing your inner wisdom involves doing research on your own to evaluate what works for you and what doesn't.
 Every body is different, so the goal is to truly become an expert in yours.

-And once you start to understand the ways your body communicates and act on what it asks for, you begin to trust it.
-And there is nothing more powerful that self-trust when it comes to making any decision, including food choices.
+Once you start to understand the ways your body communicates and acts on what it asks for, you begin to trust it.
+And there is nothing more powerful than self-trust when it comes to making any decision, including food choices.

 If you're interested in mindful eating or intuitive eating, you've probably heard about the idea of eating based on hunger cues.
 This is an awesome approach, but I notice that people often wait until they're ravenous to eat.
 Unfortunately, this approach puts you in a feast or famine mindset, going into a meal so, so hungry and leaving so, so full.

 Instead, try to find that balance, noticing when you experience gentle feelings of hunger.
 Then honor them, feed your body, and end the experience feeling comfortable.
 And I don't just mean comfortable from a mental and guilt-free perspective, but also without the physical symptoms such as bloating, tiredness, and everything else that can come along with overeating.